ToxikkModdingTeam/MutatH0r/readme.md

 <a name="Loadout"/>
 Loadout
 ---
 Lets you spawn with certain weapons in your inventory.
+Also has options to set infinite ammo and/or disable regular weapon spawns.